Clary-Ashton/Events-Day-Scheduler/README.md

 # Events-Day-Scheduler
 ## Description
-This a simple application that will help a user to store hourly event of a day.
+This a simple application that will help a user to store hourly activities on a day.
 This app was built using jQuery and Bootstrap.

 ## Deployed Link
 ## Screenshot